ondrabus/kontent-url-slug-history-custom-element/README.md

-# URL slug history custom element for Kontent by Kentico
+# URL slug history custom element for Kontent.ai

-This is a [custom element](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions) for [Kontent](https://kontent.ai) that allows users to preserve history of URL slugs.
+This [custom element](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions) for [Kontent.ai](https://kontent.ai) enables users to preserve history of URL slugs.

-The element watches the URL slug element and automatically preserves the old URL slug when it gets changed.
-Apart from that, it also allows manual entry and removal.
+The element watches the URL slug element for changes.
+When the slug changes, the element automatically saves the previous URL slug to a history list.
+It's also possible to manually add and remove history entries.

 ![Screenshot of custom element](custom-element-screenshot.png)